Highlights of the Program

 Halliburton

-• Examining water conformance challenges in EGS and their effects on thermal efficiency and reservoir depletion
+- Examining water conformance challenges in EGS and their impacts on thermal efficiency and reservoir depletion

-• Sharing 2024 Utah FORGE field data and insights on unbalanced water distribution across frac stages
+- Sharing 2024 Utah FORGE field data and insights into unbalanced water distribution across frac stages

-• Evaluating sleeve design performance through nodal analysis and scenarios for optimizing water injectivity in EGS wells
+- Evaluating sleeve design performance using nodal analysis and scenarios to optimize water injectivity in EGS wells

 10:05 - 10:10